 Now you are familiar with the bulletproof glass material, let’s talk about how to make bulletproof glass.
 Glass and plastic are the two primary components of bullet-resistant glass.

 A simple bulletproof glass contains 3 layers i.e. two sheets of standard glass and one layer of plastic.
-Thin layers of an optical-clear and tough plastic, known as PVB, are sandwiched between sheets of standard glass.
+Thin layers of optical-clear and tough plastic, known as PVB, are sandwiched between sheets of standard glass.
 Polyurethane and ethylene-vinyl acetate are other laminated materials.
 These layers are bonded together with heat.

 For strengthening the bond, the temperature should be up to 150o C. And, apply pressure nearly 13 to 14 times more than atmospheric pressure in an autoclave.
 At this temperature and pressure, the melted plastic makes a strong bond with the glass.